jamesadevine/pldi-artifact-evaluation/README.md

 ## 2. Work with the Jacdac web site
    - Open https://aka.ms/jacdac
    - attach micro:bit to computer via USB
-   - press the connect button in the Jacdac web site (and see the various modules displayed in the dashboard)
+   - press the connect button in the Jacdac web site (and see the various modules connected to the micro:bit (from step 1) displayed in the dashboard)
    - see that changes to hardware state are reflected in the digital twins
    - open device tree view (from wrench on upper left) and inspect devices and services on the Jacdac bus